fuzzballb/nd00333_AZMLND_C2/README.md

 ### Enable logging

-To enable logging for the REST endpoint, a Python script is used that enables application insigts
+To enable logging for the REST endpoint, a Python script is used that enables application insights

 ![Enable logging](https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/Screenshots/Logs_output.PNG "Enable logging")

 ### Creating a publishing a pipeline

-Using the iPython notebook, a pipeline is generated that is vissible as a graph in AzureML studio.
+Using the iPython notebook, a pipeline is generated that is visible as a graph in AzureML studio.

 #### Using the SDK to define a pipeline

 ![Creating a publishing a pipeline SDK](https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/Screenshots/Creating_pipeline_1.png "Creating a publishing a pipeline SDK")

-#### The resulting peline in AzureML studio
+#### The resulting pipeline in AzureML studio

 ![Creating a publishing a pipeline Result](https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/Screenshots/Pipeline.PNG "Creating a publishing a pipeline Result")

 ### Creating and/or sharing documentation and Swagger definition

-Documentation depends on company standards, but would preferribly be accessable on a portal/intranet
+Documentation depends on company standards, but would preferably be accessible on a portal/intranet

 ## Screen Recording